 Matt is 17 and has Asperger’s Syndrome.
 He has a several friends that he meets out with school.
 Sometimes, when with his friends he hears jokes that are rude or sexually explicit.
 He usually does not understand these jokes.
 At home, Matt will often tell his parents and younger siblings these jokes.
 He is confused by the response of his parents because he has seen people laugh when told the same joke.

 Predictive and sequential thinking can be problematic for those with a diagnosis on the autism spectrum.
 We are required to use predictive thinking in a whole range of situations.
 This can range from thinking about how someone is going to react to something we have done or something we are going to say to planning and organising what you need to take in your schoolbag or when you pack a case for your holidays.
 Difficulties in predictive thinking impact on a person’s ability to organise, acquire self help skills, to be independent or to fully anticipate the likely consequences of their actions.
 Predictive thinking is also important in coping with and accommodating change.

-Dale is 9 he has autism.
+Dale is 9 and is autistic.
 He can function quite independently with his dressing if the items are laid out in a pile with the first item (pants) at the top.
 Although he follows the sequence Dale does not understand why the clothes are set as they are.
 This system generally works well.
 However, sometimes Dale will arrive downstairs without trousers on or no school top.
 When checking his parents may find that an item has fallen from the bed: therefore making the sequence wrong.